DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 Compression is one of the most common processors on the master.

-Below are some uses for master buss compression:
+Below are some uses for master-buss compression:

 - It introduces some level of interaction between different parts in your mix by ducking quiet signals slightly in response to louder ones, and in doing so it gives a feeling that the mix coheres better.
 It’s common to hear recording engineers talk of master-buss compression “gluing the mix together” on account of this.
 - It can create pumping effects that add a subjective sense of loudness and aggression, which suits certain music genres, especially rock music.